Al Sadd SC in international football

 Al-Sadd SC, a Qatari professional association football club, has gained entry to Asian Football Confederation (AFC) competitions on several occasions.
-They have represented Qatar in the Champions League on nineteen occasions, the now-defunct Cup Winners' Cup four separate occasions and FIFA Club World Cup on two occasions.
+They have represented Qatar in the Champions League on nineteen occasions, the now-defunct Cup Winners' Cup on four occasions and FIFA Club World Cup on two occasions.

 History

 Al Sadd SC whose team has regularly taken part in Asian Football Confederation (AFC) competitions.
 Qualification for Qatari clubs is determined by a team's performance in its domestic league and cup competitions, Al Sadd SC regularly qualifies for the primary Asian competition, the Asian Cup, by winning the Qatar Stars League or placing second or third.
 Al Sadd SC have also achieved Asian qualification via the Emir of Qatar Cup and have played in both the former Asian Club Championship and the Asian Cup Winners' Cup.
 The first match was against Al-Futowa and ended in victory for 4–1, as for the biggest win result was in 2023 against Al-Faisaly 6–0, and biggest loss firstly in 2014 against Al-Hilal and the secondly in 2015 away against Lokomotiv Tashkent 5–0 all in the AFC Champions League.